LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Experiments

 The ShareGPT4V-1M dataset consists of captions generated using GPT-4V and ShareCaptioner, covering images from LAION, CC, SBU~\cite{NIPS2011_5dd9db5e}, and MS COCO.
 Urban1K includes captions for 1,000 urban scene images, each richly annotated with detailed descriptions.
 DOCCI contains 1.5K high-resolution images with human-annotated captions and was used for retrieval evaluation.
 To facilitate observation, we additionally report the average Top-1 image-to-text (I2T) and text-to-image (T2I) accuracy across these five datasets.

-\textbf{\ourmethod{} Improves CLIP for Long- and Short-Text Retrieval.} In Table~\Cref{tab:sys_compare}, we compared OpenAI’s CLIP, EVA02, and Siglip2, and conducted experiments using three types of visual models: ViT-B/16, ViT-L/14, and SoVit/14.
+\textbf{\ourmethod{} Improves CLIP for Long- and Short-Text Retrieval.} In ~\Cref{tab:sys_compare}, we compared OpenAI’s CLIP, EVA02, and SigLIP2, and conducted experiments using three types of visual models: ViT-B/16, ViT-L/14, and SoViT/14.
 Regardless of the model size or resolution shown in the table, \ourmethod{} yields a significant performance boost for both CLIP and EVA02.
 For example, under EVA02 at 224 resolution, the LLM2CLIP-60M design achieves an average Top-1 retrieval accuracy improvement of +12 and +14.8.
 Even for SigLIP2—which was pretrained on 40B data—our method still brings an average performance improvement of +9.4 and +10.6; even on the short-caption datasets Flickr and COCO, where SigLIP2 is already very familiar, improvements of +1 and +1.9 are observed.
 Comparatively, the improvements for long captions are even larger, as the inherent large window of LLMs fully leverages their advantage in understanding long and complex texts.
+Notably, \ourmethod{} even surpasses \textit{InternVL}—which contains 6 B trainable parameters—and \textit{VLM2Vec}, whose pipeline fine-tunes the entire LLM with LoRA.

-\textbf{Training Data Volume Analysis for \ourmethod{}.} In Table~\Cref{tab:sys_compare}, we also conducted experiments with 3M, 15M, and 60M training data volumes on CLIP and EVA02 using ViT-L/14.
-We found that, whether at 224 or 336 resolution, more data consistently leads to better retrieval performance, for both long and short text retrieval tasks.
-Furthermore, we observed that the 3M data experiment on EVA02 is already sufficient to yield a noticeable improvement in long text retrieval tasks; however, no clear gain was observed in short text retrieval.
-We speculate that with a small data volume, the model first needs to compensate for the loss incurred by disrupting the original cross-modal space—a fact evidenced by the significant difference between the 3M and 15M data experiments.
+\textbf{Fine-tuning Data Volume Analysis. } In~\Cref{tab:sys_compare}, we experimented with 3M, 15M, and 60M training data on CLIP and EVA02 using ViT-L/14.
+More data consistently improves retrieval performance for both long and short text tasks at 224 and 336 resolutions.
+With 3M data, EVA02 shows noticeable improvement in long text retrieval but minimal gain in short text retrieval, suggesting the model first compensates for disrupting the original cross-modal space before achieving broader improvements.